MarkBorcherding/agilezen-github-post-receive-hook/readme.md

 To Do
 -----
-Get the API key out of the query string.
+* Get the API key out of the query string.
 I don't really know a better way to do it right now.
+* Check for the precence of the story before trying to add the comment, instead of letting it fail if it doesn't exist